geonetwork/doc/source/contributing/writing-documentation.rst

 Building the standards docs
 ===========================

-.. important:: Documentation about the standards and the editor configuration is built from the |project_name| source code using the ``schema-doc`` plugin.
+.. important:: Documentation about the standards and the editor configuration is built from the GeoNetwork source code using the ``schema-doc`` plugin.
 So do not manually edit the following files:

 * docs/manuals/source/annexes/standards/*
 * docs/manuals/source/customizing-application/editor-ui/creating-custom-editor.rst

 Do not translate those files in Transifex.
 Translation must be done in the plugin itself.
-To update those files, clone the |project_name| repository and use the following commands:
+To update those files, clone the GeoNetwork repository and use the following commands:

 .. code-block:: shell